 For wider visibility, post in public channels.
 Or for more sensitive conversations, try posting in a private channel, which is visible only to people invited into them.
 You’ll see a lock icon 🔒 beside the name.

 Channels can get busy, and it helps to be strategic with where and how you communicate in them.
-One way to do that is by using threads, which keep conversations organized by linking replies in one place.
+One way to do that is by using threads, which keep conversations organised by linking replies in one place.
 Threads also make it easier to catch up on a conversation you may have missed.

 Tired of typing?
 Add a reaction with an emoji to simplify communication and acknowledge messages with just a few clicks.
 They’re fun, light-hearted, and convey a broad range of emotions efficiently and in a way that words sometimes can’t.